Privacy and Credit Reporting Policy

 – your personal information that has a bearing on credit that has been provided to you or that you have applied for;

-- credit eligibility information (see credit eligibility information in section 9 below) about you that credit reporting bodies derive from the information above, such as credit scores, risk ratings and other evaluations about you;
+– other credit eligibility information about you that credit reporting bodies derive from the information above, such as credit scores, risk ratings and other evaluations about you.

-3.1.
-Collection, Use and Disclosure of Credit-Related Information We collect, hold, use and disclose credit information and credit eligibility information about you for purposes reasonably necessary for our business activities and consistently with the requirements in the Privacy Act as permitted by law.
+We collect, hold, use and disclose credit-related personal information about you for purposes reasonably necessary for our business activities and consistently with the requirements in the Privacy Act as permitted by law.

 If you apply for credit with us, we may ask for identification information.
 This could include your name, address, date of birth and drivers’ license number.

 We may also collect information about your financial position for the purpose of assessing an application for credit and to assist in the ongoing management of that credit product.
 This could include:

 – your employment details, income, expenses, debts and savings;